ReaganBruce/.then_playground/readme.md

 <p>I've become so use to async/await when performing network requests, that I thought it would be fun to refamiliarize myself with <b>.then</b> syntax. </p>

 <br>
-<p>Honestly, pretty neat in how promises are chained together..
+<p>Honestly, pretty neat with how promises are chained together..
 I remember first learning this two years ago and not understanding the logic behind it at all 😂! </p>